 - Read together.
-Making you’re reading time together special is one of the key ways to develop early learning skills in your child.
+Making your reading time together special is one of the key ways to develop early learning skills in your child.
 When you’re reading an exciting book, be sure to do all of the voices and get your child laughing.
 When you’re reading to relax, snuggle up with a blanket and a snack.
 As your child associates reading with fun and closeness, she’ll become more attached to reading as an activity.

 - Read separately.
 Let your child see you reading on your own, and explain to him, if he asks, that you like to read a book quietly to yourself.
 Encourage him to look at the pictures in his books on his own, and tell him that he can scan the words to find simple words he may recognize.

 - Don’t push it.
 Is your child not quite picking up on rhymes or pronunciation?
 Does he wriggle away from reading time in pursuit of more active tasks?
 Don’t put too much pressure on him.
 That will only associate reading with negative feelings.
 He will eventually begin to become more interested in reading with you.

 Have you learned any effective techniques for engaging your children in reading, or helping them to learn more about the letters and words on the page?
 Let us know in the comments section!

 Interested in what else Child’s World Academy can do for you and your child?
 Contact us today for more information!